 Organic Products Act timeline

-- The National Organic Standard is being developed.
-Once finalised, there will be a 3-year period for people to move into the new system before it becomes mandatory.
+- The Organic Standards Regulations 2025 and Organic Products and Production Regulations 2025 came into force in September 2025.
+There is a 3-year period for people to move into the new system before it becomes mandatory.
+The regulations will replace the Official Organic Assurance Programme (OOAP).

 Law changes will affect most organic businesses

-The Organic Products and Production Act began going through Parliament in 2020, and became law on 5 April 2023.
-It will help with developing new standards for organic products.
-It will set requirements for most businesses involved in the organic sector, from production through to sale.
+The Organic Products and Production Act began going through Parliament in 2020 and became law on 5 April 2023.
+It helps with developing new standards for organic products.
+It sets requirements for most businesses involved in the organic sector, from production through to sale.

 - increase consumer confidence in buying products labelled "organic"